heini208/fault_detector_spot/documentation/System_Design.md

 The system uses **AprilTags of the 36h11 family**, a robust and widely used encoding suitable for localization, mapping, and manipulation.

-An example configuration and usage snippet is provided in the appendix (see [Appendix 1: Example AprilTag (ID: 0)](#appendix-1-example-apriltag-id-0)).
+An example configuration and usage snippet is provided in the appendix (see [Appendix A: Example AprilTag (ID: 0)](#appendix-a-example-apriltag-id-0)).

 All tags used in this project were generated using the online [AprilTag generator](https://chaitanyantr.github.io/apriltag.html).

 AprilTags are used because they provide reliable, uniquely identifiable visual fiducials that remain detectable even under challenging lighting, motion, or viewing-angle conditions.
-The 36h11 encoding is widely supported by both Boston Dynamics’ built-in fiducial detector and by `apriltag_ros`, ensuring compatibility across all parts of the system.
+The 36h11 encoding is widely supported by both Boston Dynamics’ built-in fiducial detector and by [`apriltag_ros`](https://github.com/AprilRobotics/apriltag_ros), ensuring compatibility across all parts of the system.

 ### 7.2.2 AprilTag detection and arm-camera integration